elenabagnera/CapitalBikesProject/README.md

 	b. set up structure and bare bones of template - EK
 	c. split finalization of website - ALL
-		i. each person to annotate their model rmd. why we ran a certain model; what predictors we are using; interpretation of results ii. explanation of cleaning - EK (but mostly talking about it in class) iii. explanation of data viz - QX iv. explanation of overall project goals - EB
+		i. each person to annotate their model rmd. why we ran a certain model; what predictors we are using; interpretation of results ii. explanation of cleaning - EK (but mostly talking about it in class) - STARTED THIS IN MOTIVATION HTML iii. explanation of data viz - QX iv. explanation of overall project goals - EB -  DONE
 		v. comparison of models - FK